 *Program Disclaimer: Completing the Peace Corps Prep program does not guarantee acceptance as a Peace Corps Volunteer.
 The many factors considered in the selection and placement of a successful Peace Corps applicant include the individual qualifications vis-à-vis the needs of the position, the other candidates applying, and background and health screenings of each candidate.
 While acceptance is not guaranteed, the SIS Peace Corps Prep Certificate offers a likely advantage when competing with other qualified candidates.

 International studies majors and minors wishing to participate in the Peace Corps Prep program will need to submit an application by the date posted on this website.
-Applicants must be international studies majors (SIS undergraduates) and will need to write a brief statement of purpose.
+Applicants must be international studies majors or minors (SIS undergraduates) and will need to write a brief statement of purpose.

-Participants are encouraged to identify their choice of both a primary and secondary area of specialization from the following three recommended thematic areas: Global Inequality and Development; Environmental Sustainability and Global Health; or Identity, Race, and Culture, Gender.
+Participants are required to identify their choice of both a primary area of specialization from the following three thematic areas: Global Inequality and Development; Environmental Sustainability and Global Health; or Identity, Race, and Culture, Gender.
 Students will complete two 200-level gateway course and three 300-level courses within their chosen thematic areas.
 Students are required to register in the additional one credit Community Service-Learning Program (CSLP) which will be linked to one of the 300-level courses.
 The CSLP entails completing an additional course assignment, 40 hours of relevant service work, and related reflection activities.